MoeraOrg/moeraorg.github.io/overview/notifications.md

 must be node's *primary name*, i.e. the name reported by the node itself.

-In the response to a notification the receiver may point out that it do not want to receive further notifications about this event.
+In response to a notification, the receiver may point out that it does not want to receive further notifications about this event.
 So if a node receives a notification it shouldn't receive, the node can unsubscribe from it immediately, without a separate request.